ibm-cloud-docs/transit-gateway/iam.md

 {: caption="Table 1.
 IAM platform-access user roles and actions" caption-side="top"}

 &#10045; To add or remove connections to VPCs, the user must have Editor or Administrator platform-access role permissions on the VPC.
 See [VPC: Getting started with IAM](/docs/vpc?topic=vpc-iam-getting-started) for more information.

+## Service name
+{: #service-name}

+The service name you designate will vary depending on how you access IBM Cloud Transit Gateway.
+If you are using the IBM Cloud CLI, APIs, or Terraform, then you should use `transit` for your service name.
+If you are using the UI, `Transit Gateway` should be the service name.